onflow/ccf/ccf_specs.md

 ### Objectives

 The goal of CCF is to provide compact, efficient, and deterministic encoding of Cadence external values.
 To achieve this:
-- CCF leverages CBOR's data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to deterministically encode values to their smallest form.
+- CCF uses CBOR's data model with [Preferred Serialization](https://www.rfc-editor.org/rfc/rfc8949.html#name-preferred-serialization) to deterministically encode values to their smallest form.

 - CCF separates Cadence type encoding from Cadence value encoding.
 This has two distinct advantages: